The All Elusive RevOps Definition

 RevOps Ain’t New

 RevOps has always been utilized, but just recently the term itself blew up.
-Before it became a hashtag on LinkedIn, companies were still making billions of dollars by being data driven.
+Before it became a hashtag on LinkedIn, companies were driving revenue growth and pursuing continuous improvement through RevOps principles.
 The industry created the term, the term didn’t create the industry.
-With RevPartners' HubSpot CRM Implementation Services, you can harness proven RevOps practices to scale your growth.

 The problem is that many people think revenue operations is a new thing, and, as a result, there has been a rush to define it.
 As an industry, we’ve done a poor job of it, which has led to confusion.
 Let’s make an attempt at defining what revenue operations really is.